2013301020135/computationalphysics_N2013301020135/Project/Assignment.md

  - Add a planet to this system;
  - Investigate the motion of all four objects;
  - Allow the masses of these stars and their orbits to be adjustible;
- - Plot their trajectories in the mass center frame for arbitrary time.
+ - Plot their trajectories in the mass center frame for arbitrary time;
  - Study the behavior of their motion.